-Competition is fierce for both accredited Masters degrees and entry-level forensic psychologist jobs.
+Competition is fierce for both BPS-accredited Masters degrees and entry-level forensic psychologist jobs.
 To succeed in both, it's crucial that you build up as much work experience as possible.
+This can be either paid or voluntary.
 You'll have an advantage if you can show course tutors that you have mentored young offenders or done voluntary work with organisations such as the Witness Service or Victim Support.

-Preference for jobs will usually be given to those with experience of working in a forensic setting.
-This may include work within prisons, the probation service or social services, or as a psychological assistant or operational support grade (OSG).
+Preference for jobs is usually given to those with experience of working in a forensic setting.
+This may include work within prisons, probation services or social services, or as a psychological assistant or operational support grade.

-You may also be able to gain valuable experience in a range of settings such as:
+You may also get valuable experience in a range of settings such as:

 - young people's services, such as a regional youth offending service.

-- NHS - in special hospitals and rehabilitation units, local forensic services and secure hospitals;
+- the NHS - in special hospitals and rehabilitation units, local forensic services and secure hospitals

 - universities - in research and lecturing roles.